bryanwhiting/blog/tech/handling-outliers-in-linear-regression.md

 It turns out that options B and C are identical in their predictions for non-outlier time periods.
 Effectively, you isolate the effect of those outliers when you create a dummy variable for them.
 Let's take a look.

+# Scenario 1: Outlier with constant effect

-Here we have some sales data over time:
+Here we have some sales data over time.
+You can see the outliers here are all relatively equally high:

 ![Sales](../img/screenshot-chart-outlier-sales-only.jpeg){.preview-image}